What Does Oppositional Defiant Disorder (ODD) Look Like in Children?

-Oppositional defiant disorder (ODD) impacts anywhere between 1 and 16 percent of children and adolescents in the general population, however it is far more prevalent in patients with attention deficit disorder (ADHD or ADD).
+Oppositional defiant disorder (ODD) impacts anywhere between 1 and 16 percent of children and adolescents in the general population.
+However, it is far more prevalent in patients with attention deficit disorder (ADHD or ADD).
 The symptoms of ODD may look different in girls and boys, for whom the condition is more common.
 Boys with ODD tend to be more physically aggressive and have explosive anger while girls often lie, refuse to cooperate, and express symptoms in other indirect ways.
-ODD is usually diagnosed in childhood; some children outgrow the condition by age eight or nine.
+ODD is usually diagnosed in childhood; some children outgrow the condition in elementary school, some carry it with them into adolescence, and still others continue experiencing symptoms of ODD in adulthood.

 Children with ODD thwart, obstruct, frustrate, demean, and resist anyone in a position of authority (parents, teachers, coaches, police, etc.).
 They purposefully bother and irritate others.
 Between ages two and three, and in the teen years, most children exhibit aggressive and irritating behavior from time to time.
 At least four of the following symptoms must be present consistently for six months or longer to merit an ODD diagnosis: